Cataract Procedure

 You may not notice it very often, but your eyes are used for almost every single activity you perform throughout your day, everything from reading to driving to bird watching and playing golf.
-Throughout the life cycle, the proteins inside the lens of your eye may join together, turning the lens from clear to a cloudy color that will impair your vision.
+Throughout the life cycle, of the cataract laser treatment procedure the proteins inside the lens of your eye may join together, turning the lens from a clear to a cloudy color that will impair your vision.
+Discover clearer vision with expert Cataracts Shreveport.

 Maintaining the best eye care health is Dr. Van Norman’s number one priority with all of his patients.